 How to control Mosquitos with Bats

 A variety of options should be considered, though existing chemical pesticides typically cause more long-term problems than they solve.
 Chemical poisons kill natural mosquito predators more effectively than mosquitoes.
 Over time, predators such as fish, insects, and bats (with much smaller populations and slower reproductive rates), die out while mosquitoes develop resistance, multiplying in ever larger numbers in a losing battle often referred to as "the pesticide treadmill."1 As resistance develops, larger quantities or increased toxicity are required, eventually threatening environmental as well as economic and human health.

 Bats Can Eat Up To 1000 Mosquito Per Hour

-Individuals of some bat species can capture from 500 to 1,000 mosquitoes in a single hour.
+Some small bat house using species can capture up to 1,000 mosquitoes in a single hour.
 No form of control can eliminate all mosquitoes.
 However, bats clearly can help.
 Large colonies can consume tremendous quantities.
 For example, a Florida colony of 30,000 southeastern bats consumes 50 tons of insects annually, including over 15 tons of mosquitoes, and from 77.4% to 84.6% of little brown bats living in the northern U.S. and Canada eat mosquitoes.
 Because mosquitoes do not take evasive action, and are exceptionally easy to capture, bats may prefer them over larger prey.9, 10 Bats can be attracted to live in bat houses,11 and nursing mothers can eat up to their body weight in insects nightly.12